 When I first came across Tiger’s Eye, I was instantly captivated.

-It’s one of those stones that you look at, and it’s hard not to be mesmerized by its shimmering bands of gold and brown.
+You look at one of those stones and find it hard to resist feeling mesmerized by its shimmering bands of gold and brown.

-As someone who's been in the gemstone and e-commerce world for years, I can honestly say that Tiger’s Eye is both one of the most beautiful and undervalued stones out there.
+I have worked in gemstones and e-commerce for years.
+I can say that Tiger’s Eye is one of the most beautiful and undervalued stones.

 But how much is it really worth?